Clinician Profiles

 Lancaster, Harrisburg Area

-Kristen De La Rosa, M.A. (she/her/hers) has been working at Hugh S. Smith, Ph.D. & Associates, P.C. since 2010 and has been involved in the mental health field since 2003.
+Kristen De La Rosa, M.A. (she/her) has been working at Hugh S. Smith, Ph.D. & Associates, P.C. since 2010 and has been involved in the mental health field since 2003.
 She started her employment in mental health working in direct care after completing her undergraduate degree in Psychology through the Pennsylvania State University.
 She obtained a Master’s degree in Psychological Research, also through the Pennsylvania State University, where her education and research were highly focused on Eating Disorders.
 Kristen completed her thesis, as well as other research, collaboratively with the treatment team at the Penn State Hershey Eating Disorder Clinic.

 “Currently, I complete psychological evaluations and intakes to connect clients with resources, such as outpatient therapy, in-home therapies, and out-of-home treatments, that will best able to meet their needs.”